Introduction

 In a humid place like The Woodlands, grease builds up quickly:

-- Remove the metal filters from the range hood
+- Remove metal hood filters

 - Soak in hot water + dish soap + a spoon of baking soda